 The events of the past few weeks have made many people re-assess the lives they were leading before the pandemic.
 How about you?
 Do you marvel at how you spent your time when there were no restrictions on your movements?
 Do you see your relationships with others differently now?

 If you are not working on the front line and have some distance from your ordinary daily grind, this is a good time to check if your actions are aligned with your beliefs.
-It’s an an opportunity to pause.
+It’s an opportunity to pause.
 So I checked in with Rachael O’Meara, who speaks and writes about the power of taking an intentional pause to redirect our lives.

 Rachael is author of Pause: Harnessing the Life-Changing Power of Giving Yourself a Break.
 She’s passionate about helping people come through overwhelm and burnout to create a more meaningful life.